EnviroCentre/monitoring-module/docs/source/dev_intro.rst

     site: Site name
     ...

+The configuration file is first validated using the ``schema`` attribute.
+This uses the `voluptuous library <https://pypi.python.org/pypi/voluptuous>`_ for validation.

 The user is prompted to select the configuration file when running the tool.
 Alternatively, the tool can be created like this::